mark-chaffin/snrnaseq_ischemic_cardiomyopathy/README.md

 Within each folder, code is stored as sequential jupyter notebooks for main analyses.

-Upfront data processing (e.g., CellRanger, CellBender, scR-Invex) was performed using generic WDLs through the Terra platform that are publicly available via Additional analyses reported in the manuscript (e.g., compositional testing, pathway enrichment, cell-cell communication) were performed using default code from the specific tools reported in the methods without
+Additional analyses reported in the manuscript (e.g., compositional testing, pathway enrichment, cell-cell communication) were performed using default code from the specific tools reported in the methods.
+No additional custom code was written for these analyses beyond basic data manipulation to format the data for input into these well documented tools.
+The combined analysis of DCM, HCM, ICM, and NF samples